jsor/carty/docs/introduction.md

 Introduction
 ============

-Carty is a lightweight shopping cart system implemented in JavaScript which can be used either in the browser with jQuery or with Node.js.
+Carty is a lightweight shopping cart library implemented in JavaScript which can be used either in the browser with jQuery or with Node.js.

 Creating a cart